CopilotKit/CopilotKit/README.md

 - For code contributions, [check out the contribution guide](https://docs.copilotkit.ai/code-contributions/how-to-contribute?ref=github_readme).
 - For documentation-related contributions, [check out the documentation Contributions guide](https://docs.copilotkit.ai/code-contributions/how-to-contribute?ref=github_readme).
-- Want to contribute but not sure how?
+- You want to contribute but not sure how?
 [Join our Discord](https://discord.gg/6dffbvGU3D) and we'll help you out!

 > 💡 **NOTE:** All contributions must be submitted via a pull request and be reviewed by our team.
 This is to ensure that all contributions are of high quality and align with the project's goals.